lipan16/BY/readme.txt

+vim readme.txt
-cat readme.txt
+caaat readme.txt
-git is a version control system git is free software distributed under the GPL git has a mutable index called atage
+git is a version control system git is free software distributed under the GPL
+:it has a mutable index called atage